SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Theoretical Proof

-where $\hat g_{S^{rand}, \psi^*}(X)=\frac{1}{\hat\lambda}\sum_{i\in[n+1]}\hat\upsilon_{S^{rand}, i}\psi^*(X, X_i)$. \end{lemma} This result aligns with the randomization version of Theorem 3 in \cite{gibbs2023conformal} -- but adapted here to our algorithm and choice of RKHS class $\cF_{\psi^*}$.
-While in \cite{gibbs2023conformal} $\upsilon_i$ can be any arbitrary value, we involve the optimal $\hat\lambda$ in the definition of $f_{\psi^*}$.
-In this type of RKHS class, the relationship between $S$ to $\upsilon_{S, n+1}$ is explicit, while \cite{gibbs2023conformal} depends on a dual analysis, making the parameter less interpretable.
-Furthermore, the coverage gap $\bE[\langle \hat g_{S^{rand}, \psi^*}, f_{\psi^*}\rangle]$ arises because we have no prior information on the distribution shift and use a flexible RKHS-based function class instead.
+While in \citet{gibbs2023conformal} $\upsilon_i$ can be any arbitrary value, we involve the optimal $\hat\lambda$ in the definition of $f_{\psi^*}$.
+In this type of RKHS class, the relationship between $S$ and $\upsilon_{S, n+1}$ is explicit, while \citet{gibbs2023conformal} depends on a dual analysis, making the parameter less interpretable.
+Furthermore, the coverage gap $2\hat\lambda\bE[\langle \hat g_{S^{rand}, \psi^*}, f_{\psi^*}\rangle]$ arises because we have no prior information on the distribution shift and use a flexible RKHS-based function class instead.
 While it may lead to deviations from the nominal level $1-\alpha$ when $f_{\psi^*}\neq 0$, this deviation is measurable as shown by \citet{gibbs2023conformal}; we detail how to estimate this deviation in the latent-space setting in Appendix~\ref{appsec: coverage gap}.

 \begin{proof}